Khoatruong1412/House-Price-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/89664955/234104064-50eeea34-9368-4aff-8fd8-39b36e9075d9.png)

 ### Supervised learning (Housing prices prediction)
+- Cross 5 Folds Validation to evaluate the mode performance.
 - Build 3 ANN models for housing price prediction:
   - ANN_location: the model is built to predict the price/lotsqft based on location.
   - ANN_properties: the model is built to predice the living_price based on the inner part (interior) of the house.